Second degree murder is a serious felony wherein the State charges a person with the unlawful death of another.

 In other words, second degree murder can be committed when somebody acts without regard for human life.
 Since no premeditation is required, typical "heat of the moment" situations such as an intense argument that escalates into violence can be considered second degree murder since the perpetrator did not have time to consciously reflect upon the crime.

 Second degree murder is a first degree felony punishable by life (1st PBL).
 If a firearm is used, 10-20-Life applies and the crime becomes a life felony with a 25-year mandatory minimum sentence.

 Attempted second degree murder without a firearm is a second-degree felony.
 With the use of a firearm, it becomes a first-degree felony.

 With or without a firearm, second degree murder is a non-bondable offense due to the fact that it is punishable by life.

-It may be possible for a South Florida criminal attorney to obtain a bond for a person accused of second degree murder through an Arthur Hearing.
+It may be possible for a Miami-Dade County criminal attorney to obtain a bond for a person accused of second degree murder through an Arthur Hearing.

 Like all crimes, second degree murder is defensible in certain situations.
 Many accused people may be able to assert self-defense, relying upon Florida's Stand Your Ground Law to demonstrate that the murder was excusable, and thereby lawful.

 In the absence of strong and compelling evidence, it may be incumbent upon the defense lawyer to show that the police may have arrested the wrong person.
 Through depositions and then cross-examination at trial, a good criminal lawyer can expose weaknesses in the State's case, such as witness misidentification.